Consent Management

 Per-Vendor Consent Enforcement

-Consent enforcement happens in the Pipeline Engine before events reach Delivery Workers.
-Each integration can have a consent category gate — events without the required consent are filtered and never delivered.
+marketing).
+Denied vendors are silently omitted so the browser never fires the corresponding match-pixel redirect.
+See Identity. - At delivery — before events reach each vendor’s API.
+Each integration can have a consent category gate; events without the required consent are filtered and never delivered.

 Vendor-Specific Rules

-In addition to the pipeline-level consent gate, each delivery worker applies vendor-specific consent enforcement:
+In addition to the pipeline-level consent gate, each delivery layer applies vendor-specific consent enforcement.
+The blueprint determines the exact behaviour; the table below shows the typical defaults shipped with Signal:

 |---|---|---|